Huge snowstorm hits US east coast disrupting virus vaccinations

 NEW YORK: A huge snowstorm brought chaos to the United States' east coast Monday (Feb 2), cancelling thousands of flights, closing schools and forcing the postponement of coronavirus vaccinations as New York City steeled itself for possibly one of its heaviest ever snowfalls.

-The National Weather Service (NWS) issued storm warnings from Virginia to Maine -home to tens of millions of people - as heavy snow mixed with wind gusts up to 50 miles (80 kilometers) per hour spurred blizzard-like conditions along the eastern seaboard.
+The National Weather Service (NWS) issued storm warnings from Virginia to Maine - home to tens of millions of people - as heavy snow mixed with wind gusts up to 80km per hour spurred blizzard-like conditions along the eastern seaboard.

-New York declared a "state of emergency" that restricted non-essential travel, moved all children back to remote learning and rescheduled long-awaited vaccine shots as the city braced for almost two feet (60 centimeters) of snow.
+New York declared a "state of emergency" that restricted non-essential travel, moved all children back to remote learning and rescheduled long-awaited vaccine shots as the city braced for almost 2ft of snow.

 "There will be locusts, next, at the rate we're going," quipped de Blasio, who also suspended outdoor dining, the latest blow to the city's beleaguered pandemic-hit restaurants, on MSNBC.